PortAventura

 On Friday mornings, head down to the bustling market along the lakefront promenade.
 While prices aren’t as low as you may expect for a market, the quality of the goods in generally really good.
 Buy some traditional Italian pottery, leather goods or gifts to take home.
 The market travels from town to town throughout the week, so if Friday doesn’t work for you, you can find it in another lakeside town another day.

 Garda town has several small shops and lovely boutiques selling a range of items.
-To get Murano glass without travelling to Venice, the beautiful store Murano has a large collection of glass items.
+To get Murano glass without travelling to Venice, the beautiful Murano shop has a large collection of glass items.
 For more of a shopping centre experience, take a trip to Grand Affi Shopping Centre, a 9km drive west from Garda.
-It’s a covered, air-conditioned mall with a range of stores and a hypermarket.
+It’s a covered, air-conditioned mall with a range of shops and a hypermarket.

 Garda has a few shops offering top-range products, or you can make a day of shopping and visit Verona.
 Via Mazzini is the most famous shopping street in the city.
 The marble walkway, lined with top Italian designers including Prada, Gucci and Dolce & Gabbana, begins at the Verona amphitheatre.

 Most shops in the town stay open later into the evening.
-Go for an evening browse, ice cream in hand, or head along the promenade and gaze over the twinkling lights reflected in the lake.
-It’s hard to choose just one bar to have a refreshing spritz by the waterfront - take a stroll and find your favourite.
+Go for an evening browse, ice-cream in hand, or head along the promenade and gaze over the twinkling lights reflected in the lake.
+It’s hard to choose just one bar to have a refreshing spritz by the waterfront – take a stroll and find your favourite.

 With Garda being the capital of the lake, and one of the largest lakeside towns, there’s usually a lively atmosphere.
 Bars often host live music – Con & Gato and Taitù have a great atmosphere and live music each week.
 At times throughout the season, festivals and firework displays take place in Garda and the nearby town of Bardolino – including the annual Bardolino wine festivals in June and September.